 Growth cycles

-Eyelashes have a lifetime of about 3 months – an active growth phase which is followed by a rest period, and then the lash falls out and is replaced by a new eyelash.
-Eyelashes do not grow in sync, so we lose lashes every day (about 2-5 per day from both eyes).
-Usually, people do not notice this happening because the eyelashes are fine and small.
+Eyelashes have a lifetime of about three months – an active growth phase that is followed by a rest period, and then the lash falls out and is replaced by a new eyelash.
+Unfortunately, eyelashes do not grow in sync, so we lose lashes daily (about 2-5 per day from both eyes).
+Usually, people do not notice this because the eyelashes are fine and small.
 Still, the life cycle of the eyelashes should be mentioned to new customers because eyelashes with an extension are more noticeable.
 Thus when the client loses them, it may seem that she is suddenly losing a lot of lashes.

-Suppose the majority of lashes were in the final phase of telogen during lifting (i.e., immediately before falling out).
-In that case, the result looks great but deteriorates quickly as the lashes in telogen start to fall out.
-For the customer, it looks as if the lashes have fallen out sooner than normal or even en masse.
-In this case, the technician should always explain to the customer why that has happened and that the lashes have NOT fallen out sooner than normal.
-It just looks like they have, as the shedding of straight (i.e., not lifted) lashes merely is less noticeable than that of curled lashes.
+Suppose most lashes were in the final phase of telogen during lifting (i.e., immediately before falling out).
+In that case, the result looks excellent but deteriorates quickly as the lashes in telogen start to fall out.
+The lashes have fallen out sooner than usual or even en masse for the customer.
+In this case, the technician should always explain to the customer why that has happened and that the lashes have NOT fallen out sooner than expected.
+It looks like they have, as the shedding of straight (i.e., not lifted) lashes is less noticeable than that of curled lashes.

-Lash cycles are quite difficult (if not impossible) to notice with new customers as you could possibly not know what her “normal” lashes look like.
-When you have a repeat customer, it would be a good idea to compare pictures of her natural lashes over time to understand her cycle and time lifts accordingly for a longer-lasting result.
+Lash cycles are complicated (if not impossible) to notice with new customers as you could not know what her “normal” lashes look like.
+When you have a repeat customer, it would be a good idea to compare pictures of her natural lashes to understand her cycle and time lifts accordingly for a longer-lasting result.

-In the professional slang, anagen lashes are called “baby” lashes.
-When applying extensions to these baby lashes, you need to pay special attention not to overload the growing eyelashes with extensions to prevent damaging them.
-Usually, we do not recommend using a thicker diameter than 0.10 mm on baby lashes. - Catagen phase is also known as the transitioning phase.
+3. The Catagen phase is also known as the transitioning phase.
 During this phase, the lash stops growing, and the hair follicle shrinks.
-If an eyelash falls out or is plucked out during this phase, it won’t grow back right away because the follicle needs to complete the catagen phase before it can move on to the next one.
-Catagen phase lasts between two and three weeks.
+If an eyelash falls out or is plucked out during this phase, it won’t grow back right away because the follicle needs to complete the catagen phase before moving on to the next one.
+The Catagen phase lasts between two and three weeks.

-- Telogen phase is also called the resting phase.
-The hair is keratinized and the growth stalls until it stops.
-This phase can last more than 100 days before the eyelash falls out, and a new one begins to grow.
-Because each individual lash is in its own phase of the growing cycle, it’s normal for a few lashes to fall out most days.
-It typically takes between four and eight weeks to fully replace an eyelash.
-Usually about 50% of upper lashes are in the telogen phase at any given moment.
+4. The Telogen phase is also called the resting phase.
+The hair is keratinized, and the growth stalls until it stops.
+This phase can last more than 100 days before the eyelash falls out and a new one begins to grow.
+Because each lash is in its phase of the growing cycle, it’s normal for a few lashes to fall out most days.
+It typically takes between four and eight weeks to replace an eyelash fully.
+Usually, about 50% of upper lashes are in the telogen phase at any given moment.

 Growth directions

-- Customers with noticeably upward lashes usually don’t use Lash Lift, as they have no need for it.
+• Customers with noticeably upward lashes usually don’t use a lash lift, as they do not need them.
 If anything, they would ask for a straightening treatment instead.

 Before straightening; Photo credit: https://www.instagram.com/winkdbyannie/